-In the 1940s Allen moved to New York City where he did industrial-economic research at the Labor Research Association.
+In the 1940s, Allen moved to New York City and did industrial-economic research at the Labor Research Association.
 He taught economics at the Jefferson School of Social Science, founded in New York by the American Communist Party in 1944.
-While Allen was part of the faculty the school closed, due to declining membership in the party and pressure from scrutiny by the House Un-American Activities Committee (HUAC) of Congress, which was conducting hearings during the McCarthy era.
+While Allen was part of the faculty, the school closed due to declining membership in the party and pressure from scrutiny by the House Un-American Activities Committee (HUAC) of Congress, which was conducting hearings during the McCarthy era.
 He also taught math and lived at the Crown Heights Yeshiva in Brooklyn and the Grace Church School.

 They were on the concept of white skin privilege for all classes of whites, examining the relation of the working class to white supremacy.
 He explored this deeper in "White Blindspot" & “Can White Workers/Radicals Be Radicalized?"
 (1967, 1969), co-authored with Noel Ignatiev.
 After further research, he published Class Struggle and the Origin of Racial Slavery: The Invention of the White Race (1975).

-During this time, he also taught as an adjunct history instructor for one semester at Essex County Community College in Newark, New Jersey.
+He also taught as an adjunct history instructor for one semester at Essex County Community College in Newark, New Jersey.
 His work since the 1960s was intended to overturn explanations for white supremacy that relied on biology or attributed it to benefits gained by the working class.
-Allen emphasized that the "invention of the white race" was related to class struggle and to ruling class efforts to maintain social control.
+Allen emphasized that the "invention of the white race" was related to class struggle and to the ruling class's efforts to maintain social control.

 His other publications include a two-volume work, The Invention of the White Race (1994 and 1997): “The Invention of the White Race,” Vol. 1: “Racial Oppression and Social Control” (1994, 2012) and “The Invention of the White Race,” Vol. 2: “The Origin of Racial Oppression in Anglo-America” (1997, 2012); which explored racial oppression as a system of social control (in Volume 1) and the origin of racial oppression in Anglo-America (in Volume 2).
 Verso Books republished it in a new expanded edition in November 2012.
 Theodore Allen died on January 19, 2005.